john-h-wood/Earth-Data-Visualize/README.md

 This repository hosts the results of my work as a research assistant for Professor Kent Moore at the University of Toronto.
 Out of this work results two products: a package (edcl) for abstracting and plotting Earth data, and scripts leveraging this package for research into the extremity of tip jets off Cape Farewell, Greenland.

+Note, the source code of the package may not contain all required citations.
+It is not publish-ready.

 ## The Package
 The edcl, or Earth Data DataCollection package abstracts Earth Data with an object-oriented fashion to simplify statistics on and visualization of Earth data.
 The name comes from the primary class, `DataCollection`.
 Which stores metadata and data itself for a variable, time period and region.